What are perfect tenses?

 Past Perfect Tense

 I had already finished my homework before I bought the tickets.

-We use the past perfect to express an action that was completed before another event in the past.
+We use the this form to express an action that was completed before another event in the past.
 In the above example, both events happened in the past.
-First the homework was completed, after this the tickets were bought.
+First the homework was completed, then the tickets were bought after.

 [had] + [past participle (finished)]

 We use this form to express an action that was completed and now impacts the present.
 In the above example, the losing of the ticket was done in the past but we are taking about its relevance to the present situation.

 I will have seen this band 5 times after the next concert!

 We use this form to express an action that will be completed in the future.
 In the example above, the concert will take place in the future.
 After this, the completed action (having seen the band) will then take place.

 Perfect Tenses Quiz